Diversity, Equity, Inclusion, and Belonging at Bloomsburg

 101 Kehr Union Building

-The LGBTQA Resource Center is committed to making Bloomsburg a safe and welcoming space for lesbian, gay, bisexual, transgender, queer, questioning, asexual, and allied students through education, programming, advocacy, and public policy.
+The LGBTQA Resource Center at Bloomsburg is committed to making our campus a safe and welcoming space for lesbian, gay, bisexual, transgender, queer, questioning, asexual, and allied students through education, programming, advocacy, and public policy.
+The Resource Center welcomes all members of our campus community.

 Contact the LGBTQA Resource Center